Native American Art --> Native American Baskets

 archaeologists as nearly 8000 years old.
 As with most Native American art, there were originally multiple distinct basketry traditions in North America.

-and Dene craft birchbark baskets, and the
+Chippewa craft birchbark baskets, and some

-Inuit even make
+Inuit groups even make

-and lifestyles, their traditional tribal basketweaving styles started to change somewhat as they adapted to new materials and absorbed the customs of new
+and lifestyles, their traditions of tribal basketweaving started to change somewhat as they adapted to new materials

 the real thing or because you want to support native people with your purchase--then here is our list of American Indian artists whose